austince/midi-graphics/README.md

 - `java -jar target/midterm-1.0-jar-with-dependencies.jar [ARGUMENTS]`

 ## Application arguments
+- run with the `-u` for USAGE

 ## Application commands
 - Q : quit
 - If using the keyboard:

+## Examples
+Press '1' for the Square Example
+Press '2' for the Rectangle Example

 ## Keyboard Support
 The examples will run without a midi keyboard